ethereum/c-kzg-4844/bindings/node.js/README.md

 # C-KZG-4844

+**Note: This is an alpha release with peerDas functionality.
+For the current stable release use v3**

 This is a TypeScript library for EIP-4844 that implements the [Polynomial Commitments](https://github.com/ethereum/consensus-specs/blob/dev/specs/deneb/polynomial-commitments.md) API.
 The core functionality was originally a stripped-down copy of